Nice2Me/iOS-Projects-Catalogue/Readme.md

 Note!
 This catalogue also includes a number of projects which are not open-source but are still somehow related to a development of iOS/Objective-C applications.

-Both [Github version](https://github.com/stanislaw/iOS-Projects-Catalogue) and this [Web version](http://stanislaw.github.io/iOS-Projects-Catalogue/) of this catalogue are available.

 Suggestions are welcome!
 New projects are welcome!

 :+1: Emoji badges :+1:.
 Recently I started using emoji badges to mention the projects which I think are definitely worth attention.
 My intention is to make these badges especially useful for newcomers - the folks who just start programming for OSX/iOS platforms.
 Please note that presence or absence of such badges near a particular project does not point you to anything else than just a personal preference I have for this project - it maybe subjective, it may change later - so please do not be serious about it.